espressif/esp-idf/docs/en/api-guides/wifi.rst

     LR Compatibility
     *************************

-    Since LR is Espressif-unique Wi-Fi mode, only ESP32 series chips devices (except esp32c2) can transmit and receive the LR data.
-In other words, the ESP32 series chips devices (except esp32c2) should NOT transmit the data in LR data rate if the connected device does not support LR.
-The application can achieve this by configuring suitable Wi-Fi mode.
-If the negotiated mode supports LR, the ESP32 series chips devices (except esp32c2) may transmit data in LR rate.
-Otherwise, ESP32 series chips devices (except esp32c2) will transmit all data in traditional Wi-Fi data rate.
+    Since LR is Espressif-unique Wi-Fi mode, only ESP32 chip series devices (except ESP32-C2) can transmit and receive the LR data.
+In other words, the ESP32 chip series devices (except ESP32-C2) should NOT transmit the data in LR data rate if the connected device does not support LR.
+The application can achieve this by configuring a suitable Wi-Fi mode.
+If the negotiated mode supports LR, the ESP32 chip series devices (except ESP32-C2) may transmit data in LR rate.
+Otherwise, ESP32 chip series devices (except ESP32-C2) will transmit all data in the traditional Wi-Fi data rate.

     The following table depicts the Wi-Fi mode negotiation: